Blue checking accounts icon

 All the while, keep a sharp eye out for employment scams as you’re looking for work.
 Social media is a breeding ground for “too good to be true” opportunities, such as secret-shopper or work-from-home job postings, gigs that involve you sending money back to your new “employer.”

-For millions of Americans, the road to recovery will be very long.
-The unfortunate reality is that scammers will always be around to thwart that process.
+Unfortunately, scammers will always be around to thwart the road to recovery from being unemployed.
 By being diligent with your cyber security and setting up a personal firewall, you can keep these criminals at bay.
 And, as always, visit IdentityTheft.gov if you’ve been a victim of any type of fraud.
 For additional information about personal security, visit SELCO’s Security Center.

 The Latest in Offers and Features from SELCO